AABoyles/AIPredict/README.md

 ### Moore's Law

 Roughly stated, Moore's law predicts that the density of transistors in a single processor core grows exponentially.
 (Moore and Fellow 1998) It is a widely used and cited metric in predictions about the development of Artificial General Intelligence.
-Perhaps the best-known of these is futurist Ray Kurzweil's projections in The Age of Spiritual Machines and The Singularity is Near, which are based on simple of extrapolations of Moore's law.
+Perhaps the best-known of these is futurist Ray Kurzweil's projections in The Singularity is Near (2005), which are based on simple, linear extrapolations of Moore's law.

 ``` r
 library(AIPredict)